kammitama5/kammitama5.github.io/_posts/2017-5-19-Friday-May-19th.md

 - I spent the bulk of the day following the Tensorflow/ Machine learning track.
   That's actually the most interesting thing to me.
-I also ran into two people at a booth who thought I was really smart and were interested in possibly contacting me in the future.
+I also ran into two people at a booth within a department at Google (which shall remain unnamed) who thought I was really smart and were interested in possibly contacting me in the future.
 So I gave them my information.
   There was another lady yesterday who also wanted me to meet another Googler.
 So that was nice.

   I felt so welcome.
 I'm definitely not worried about a job as much as I care about getting really good.